-“My 2-month-old baby will only stay quiet for a few minutes after I put her down, but then she starts crying.
+“My baby wants to be held all the time.
+She’s 2 months old and will only stay quiet for a few minutes after I put her down.
+Then she starts crying.
 I’ve tried everything to settle her down, but she won’t stop crying until someone picks her up again.
 Is it best to just ignore her?
 What else can I do?”

 As above – babywear.
 Means bub is happy, not stressed and getting what he/she needs (ie mummy) and you can still get on with things.
 It’s for such a short amount of time, and the research shows so so so many benefits to babywearing and helping bubs during the 4th trimester by doing this – you can get a lesson in person if you aren’t confident and try out different types of harness/sling/holder to find the right one for you.

 Quite normal for new babies.
 During the day babywearing is great.
 At night, rather than attempting to put bub down while awake, have bub’s bed next to yours and breastfeed to sleep.
 The whole ‘feed plays sleep’ and put bub down drowsy but awake’ isn’t really practical for breastfed bubs, especially when they’re only a few weeks or months old.
 If you’re giving formula at all, try to avoid it at night as that’s when your milk has more of the hormones that will help bub sleep.

 Having bub swaddled before the feed can make the transition into the bassinet, cot or side sleeper once bub is asleep easier.
 You can try the above even if not breastfeeding, bottle to sleep only becomes an issue once bub has teeth.
 If you’re wanting to give bub tummy time but bub’s not liking it, you can lay down on your back on the couch, bed or floor and give bub tummy time on your chest (just don’t go to sleep with bub on the couch, as it’s a suffocation hazard).